renaissance-publishing/renaissance/content/chapters/04-a-tour-of-the-commonwealth.md

 Early on, Karrach pursued peace and good relations with the former Imperial territories to his west — what would become the Commonwealth.
 His enemy was the Empire of Man, who would attempt to bring his territory back under their control.
 This peaceful relationship continued as the Commonwealth formed and the Empire of Man weakened and collapsed; the Dragonshire was a useful barrier between the free lands to the west and the Empire, and trade between the Commonwealth and Dragonshire was highly profitable.
-In CY 17, a peace-treaty was signed, and in CY 41, the Commonwealth and Dragonshire became allies; this proved invaluable to both.
+In CY 17 a peace-treaty was signed, and in CY 41 the Commonwealth and Dragonshire became allies; this proved invaluable to both.
-Besides continuing prosperous trade, the two allies profited from being "brothers back-to-back" — the border between the Dragonshire and Commonwealth could be undefended, so that the Commonwealth could focus on fighting the Shaded Sea while the Dragonshire focused on resisting the Empire of Man (and, later, the Kingdoms of Men).
+Besides continuing prosperous trade, the two profited from being "brothers back-to-back" — the border between the Dragonshire and Commonwealth could be undefended, so that the Commonwealth could focus on fighting the Shaded Sea while the Dragonshire focused on resisting the Empire of Man (and, later, the Kingdoms of Men).

 The pair also had a mutual enemy in the Goblin Kingdoms.
 As early as Year-of-the-Old-Empire 231, almost two hundred years before the Commonwealth formed (CY -194), an alliance of powerful Goblin Kings on their northern shore rose to threaten both the Empire of Man and the Dragonshire — which forced the weakening Empire to abandon its attempts to reclaim the Dragonshire, but also furnished both the Empire and the Dragonshire with a new enemy.
-The Goblin Kingdoms would remain a vital enemy even after the Empire of Man collapsed in CY 87.
-The Goblin Kingdoms would remain a constant threat for almost four centuries, with the decay of their power coming with a disastrous failed invasion of the Dragonshire and Commonwealth in CY 148.
+The Goblin Kingdoms would remain a vital enemy after the Empire of Man collapsed in CY 87, continuing to threaten the Commonwealth and Dragonshire for almost four centuries; the power of the Goblin Kings finally broke with a disastrous failed invasion of the Dragonshire and Commonwealth in CY 148.

 The collapse of the Empire in CY 87 and the failure of the Goblin assault in CY 148 marked the ascendancy of the "brothers back-to-back" as the preeminent power on the Emerald Plane.